rosensilva/ballerina-samples/resiliency-timeouts/README.md

 # HTTP Calls with Retry and Timeouts
-This guide walks you through the process of incorporating timeouts and retry patterns with potentially-busy remote backend services.
-Timeout pattern will automatically cut off the remote services if it fails to respond before the deadline.
-The retry pattern calls the remote backed services repeatedly until it gets a response or until retry count is reached.
-Retry pattern helps to receive responses from remote service even it fails several times.
+This guide walks you through the process of incorporating resilience patterns like timeouts and retry to deal with potentially-busy remote backend services.
+Timeout resilience pattern will automatically cut off the remote call if it fails to respond before the deadline.
+The retry resilience pattern allows calls to the remote backed services repeatedly until it gets a response or until retry count is reached.
+Timeouts are often seen together with retries.
+Under the philosophy of “best effort,” the service attempts to repeat a failed remote calls that timed out.
+This helps to receive responses from remote service even it fails several times.

 ## <a name="what-you-build"></a>  What you'll build

 You’ll build a web service that calls potentially busy remote backend(response only to few requests).
-The service incorporates both retry and timeout patterns to call the remote backend.
+The service incorporates both retry and timeout resiliency patterns to call the remote backend.
 For better understanding, we will map this with a real-world scenario of an eCommerce product search service.
-The eCommerce product search service uses potentially-busy remote eCommerce backend to find details about products.
+The eCommerce product search service uses potentially-busy remote eCommerce backend to obtain details about products.
 When some item is searched from the eCommerce product search service it will call to the eCommerce backend to get the details about the item.
 The eCommerce backend is typically busy and might not respond to all the requests.
 The retry and timeout patterns will help to get the response from the busy eCommerce backend.

 ![alt text](https://github.com/rosensilva/ballerina-samples/blob/master/resiliency-timeouts/images/retry_and_timeout_scenario.png)